-Summary: Non-signatory the Solomon Islands has not elaborated its position on accession to the convention, but government representatives have expressed support for its humanitarian objectives.
-It voted in favor of a UN resolution on the convention in December 2016 and participated in the first meetings of the convention in 2010 and 2011.
+Summary: Non-signatory the Solomon Islands has shown interest in the convention but has not taken any steps to join.
+The Solomon Islands has participated in meetings of the convention, but not since 2011.
+It voted in favor of a key United Nations (UN) resolution on the convention in December 2018.
 The Solomon Islands is not known to have ever used, produced, transferred, or stockpiled cluster munitions.

 The Solomon Islands has not yet acceded to the Convention on Cluster Munitions.

 Officials from the Solomon Islands have expressed interest in pursuing accession to the convention, but no steps have been taken towards that objective over the past decade.
 In February 2018, the Solomon Islands attended a Pacific Conference on Conventional Weapons Treaties and adopted a declaration acknowledging “the clear moral and humanitarian rationale for joining” the Convention on Cluster Munitions.

 The Solomon Islands did not participate in the Oslo Process that created the Convention on Cluster Munitions.

 The Solomon Islands has participated as an observer in the convention’s meetings, but not since 2011.

 In December 2018, the Solomon Islands voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
 It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.